jbosstools/jbosstools-arquillian/README.md

 - the deployment method

 The user can define the name of the deployment method, the name and order of the deployment, the type and name of the archive, add an empty beans.xml, available classes and resources to the deployment archive.

 Related jira: https://issues.jboss.org/browse/JBIDE-6318

 See http://screencast.com/t/mjoeU7gqkym

-3) Adding the Generate Arquillian Deployment Method action to the context menu of the Java editor and Eclipse views Related jira: https://issues.jboss.org/browse/JBIDE-8553
+3) Adding the Generate Arquillian Deployment Method action to the context menu of the Java editor and Eclipse views.

+Related jira: https://issues.jboss.org/browse/JBIDE-8553

 See http://screencast.com/t/OY701ZWeXWsv

-4) Ability to click through to resources specified as part of Shrinkwrap definition Related jira: https://issues.jboss.org/browse/JBIDE-6338
+4) Ability to click through to resources specified as part of Shrinkwrap definition

+Related jira: https://issues.jboss.org/browse/JBIDE-6338

 See http://screencast.com/t/y8bt7See